WPUserManager/wp-user-manager/readme.txt

 = 2.8.19 (3rd February 2023) =

 - Improvement: Pagination for comments on the profile, with comments per page setting
+- Fix: Email customizer now works with the OceanWP theme
 - Fix: Conditional logic support for Repeater subfields

 = 2.8.18 (23rd January 2023) =